Have Questions? 855-984-2036

 Postnasal drip, where mucus runs down the back of your throat, is another frequent cause of irritation.
 Understanding these causes is the first step towards finding relief.
 Let’s delve deeper into each of these factors.

 Allergic rhinitis, often referred to as hay fever, is a major cause of itchy throat and ear canal, impacting overall throat health and can be exacerbated by viral infections.
+When your immune system reacts to allergens like pollen, dust mites, or pet dander, it can lead to symptoms such as:

 These symptoms can be particularly bothersome at night, disrupting your sleep.